jfecher/algorithm-j-ante/README.md

 # algorithm-j

-> This is a work-in-progress translation of my [existing OCaml implementation](github.com/jfecher/algorithm-j)
+> This is a translation of my [existing OCaml implementation](github.com/jfecher/algorithm-j) in Ante
-> in Ante.
-So far, only the parser is done!

 A small implementation of [Algorithm J](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Algorithm_J) as described by J. Roger Hindley and Robin Milner.
 This is more efficient